meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.dashboard-tutorial.md

 Authorization: Bearer eyHKJDSA57...
 ```

-The response of this request contains a simple json object with a permission field, that can currently have the values NONE and USER.
+The response of this request contains a simple json object with a permission field, that can currently have the values `NONE` and `USER`.

 ```json
 {